syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates how to hide the state of expander icon based on child items count.
+The following screenshot illustrates how to hide the state of `expander icon` based on child items count.
 ![Image used to display hidden expander icon state of DataGird WPF](Master-Details-View_images/Master-Details-View_img15.png) You can download the sample from the following link: [Sample](https://github.com/SyncfusionExamples/how-to-hide-the-detailsview-expander-icon-based-on-child-records-count-wpf-datagrid).

 ## Change DetailsViewDataGrid ItemsSource at runtime using LiveDataUpdateMode property

-ItemsSource for DetailsViewDataGrid is populated from the DataContext of parent row based on [ViewDefinition.RelationalColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.ViewDefinition~RelationalColumn.html).
-DetailsViewDataGrid doesn’t update its ItemsSource at runtime based on the property change, which is mapped the DetailsViewDataGrid ItemsSource.
-You can update the ItemsSource on the property change by setting [SfDataGrid.LiveDataUpdateMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~LiveDataUpdateMode.html) as `AllowChildViewUpdate`.
+`ItemsSource` for `DetailsViewDataGrid` is populated from the `DataContext` of parent row based on [ViewDefinition.RelationalColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.ViewDefinition~RelationalColumn.html). `DetailsViewDataGrid` doesn’t update its `ItemsSource` at runtime based on the property change, which is mapped the `DetailsViewDataGrid` `ItemsSource`.
+You can update the `ItemsSource` on the property change by setting [SfDataGrid.LiveDataUpdateMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~LiveDataUpdateMode.html) as `AllowChildViewUpdate`.

 {% tabs %}
 {% highlight xaml %}